-BOARD-ADOPTED OPERATING RESERVE (180 Days O&M)
+BOARD-ADOPTED OPERATING RESERVE (180 Days O&M) --

 60 Day Operating Reserve (Indenture-Required) \$ 30,387

-Renewal & Replacement Reserve (Indenture-Required) 32,434

-District of Columbia General Obligation Reserve 1,798
+Renewal & Replacement Reserve (Indenture-Required) District of Columbia General Obligation Reserve 31,228 1,798

 Risk Management & Claims Reserve 4,400

-Undesignated Reserve 22,708
+Undesignated Reserve 23,347

-TOTAL OPERATING RESERVE \$ 91,728
+TOTAL OPERATING RESERVE \$ 91,161

-Reserve for Prior Year Federal Billing Reconciliation \$ 12,808

-Reserve for Rate Stabilization Fund 6,500
+Reserve for Prior Year Federal Billing Reconciliation Reserve for Rate Stabilization Fund \$ 12,808 6,500

 TOTAL OTHER RESERVES \$ 19,308

-TOTAL CASH RESERVES \$ 111,036
+TOTAL CASH RESERVES \$ 110,469

-- Operating Reserve This reserve is required by WASA's bond indenture and is equivalent to two months' prior year operations and maintenance expenses, or approximately \$30.4 million in FY 2002. - Renewal & Replacement Reserve This reserve is also required by the bond indenture to provide funding for unforeseen emergency needs, and is equivalent to two percent of original plant in service, or \$32.4 million.
+- Operating Reserve This reserve is required by WASA's bond indenture and is equivalent to two months' prior year operations and maintenance expenses, or approximately \$30.4 million in FY 2002. - Renewal & Replacement Reserve This reserve is also required by the bond indenture to provide funding for unforeseen emergency needs, and is equivalent to two percent of original plant in service, or \$31.2 million.
 As plant in service is replaced and upgraded over the next several years, the required size of this reserve will increase significantly.
 In recognition of this dynamic, the bond indenture provides WASA with the flexibility to revisit the appropriate size of this reserve. - District of Columbia General Obligation Bond Reserve This reserve is required under WASA's memorandum of understanding with the District of Columbia regarding payment of District general obligation bonds that WASA is responsible for.
-This reserve is equal to ten percent of the succeeding fiscal year's debt service, or \$1.8 million in FY 2002.

-- Risk Management & Claims Reserve This reserve is to cover unpaid tort and workers' compensation claims and deductible amounts on all insurance policies, in excess of projected amounts included in the operating budget.
-Total reserves currently set aside for these purposes are \$4.4 million. - Undesignated Reserve After allocating portions of the 180 day operating and maintenance reserve to the reserves listed above, the amount that remains (approximately \$22.7 million projected for FY 2002) is WASA's undesignated reserve, and is available for other contingencies.
+This reserve is equal to ten percent of the subsequent fiscal year's debt service, or \$1.8 million in FY 2002. - Risk Management & Claims Reserve This reserve is to cover unpaid tort and workers' compensation claims and deductible amounts on all insurance policies, in excess of projected amounts included in the operating budget.
+Total reserves currently set aside for these purposes are \$4.4 million. - Undesignated Reserve After allocating portions of the 180 day operating and maintenance reserve to the reserves listed above, the amount that remains (approximately \$23.3 million projected for FY 2002) is WASA's undesignated reserve, and is available for other contingencies.